Assassination of Mahatma Gandhi: Assassination attempt on 20 January 1948

 Gandhi had initially been staying at the Balmiki Temple, near Gole Market in the northern part of New Delhi, and was holding his prayer meetings there.
 When the temple was requisitioned for sheltering refugees of the partition he moved to Birla House, a large mansion on what was then Albuquerque Road in south-central New Delhi, not far from the diplomatic enclave.
 Gandhi was living in two unpretentious rooms in the left wing of Birla House, and conducting prayer meetings on a raised lawn behind the mansion.

 The first attempt to assassinate Gandhi at Birla House occurred on 20 January 1948.
 According to Stanley Wolpert, Nathuram Godse and his colleagues followed Gandhi to a park where he was speaking.
 One of them threw a grenade away from the crowd.
 The loud explosion scared the crowd, creating a chaotic stampede of people.
 Gandhi was left alone on the speakers' platform.
-The original assassination plan was to throw a second grenade, after the crowds had run away, at the isolated Gandhi.
-But the alleged accomplice Digambar Badge lost his courage, did not throw the second grenade and ran away with the crowd.
+The original assassination plan was to throw a second grenade, after the crowds had run away, at the isolated Gandhi but the alleged accomplice, Digambar Badge, lost his courage, did not throw the second grenade and ran away with the crowd.
 All of the assassination plotters ran away, except Madanlal Pahwa who was a Punjabi refugee of the Partition of India.
 He was arrested.

 30 January 1948

 Manuben Gandhi

 Manu (Mridula) Gandhi, called "Manuben" in Gujarati fashion, was Mahatma Gandhi's great niece (more precisely, a first cousin twice removed).
 She had come to join Gandhi's entourage during his peace mission to Noakhali in East Bengal, which had been gripped by communal violence.
 Abha Chatterjee (Abhaben Chatterjee) was a girl adopted by the Gandhis who would later marry Gandhi's nephew, Kanu Gandhi.
 Both young women were walking with Gandhi when he was assassinated.
 According to Last Glimpses Of Bapu, a memoir by Manuben Gandhi published in 1962, Mahatma Gandhi (Bapu) started the day in Birla House by listening to a recitation of the Bhagavad Gita.
-He then worked on a Congress constitution he wanted to publish in the Harijan, had his bath and massage at 8 a.m., and reprimanded Manuben to take care of herself since her health was not what it should be for an 18-year-old.
+He then worked on a Congress constitution he wanted to publish in the Harijan (magazine), had his bath and massage at 8 a.m., and reprimanded Manuben to take care of herself since her health was not what it should be for an 18-year-old.
 Gandhi, aged 78, was weighed after his bath and was 109.5 lb.
 He then ate lunch with Pyarelalji discussing Noakhali riots.
 After lunch, states Manuben, Gandhi napped.
 After waking up, he had a meeting with Sardar Dada.
 Two Kathiawar leaders wanted to meet him, and when Manuben informed Gandhi that they wanted to meet him, Gandhi replied, "Tell them that, if I remain alive, they can talk to me after the prayer on my walk".